Meme1079/PsychWiki/PsychWiki_Source/Lua Coding Docs/Basics of Coding.md

 ```

 ## Requiring
 You want to require or import the desired module file you created, use the `require()` function.
 And will controls whether a file has already been run to avoid duplicating the work.
-The arguements should have the location of the Lua module file to be used; Starts outside the `mods` folder.
+The arguments should have the location of the Lua module file to be used; Starts outside the `mods` folder.

 Example:
 ```lua